angelaanjorin/Hair-Hotty/README.md

 ### Blog

-The Blog page consists of 6 blogs per page when clicked.
+The Blog page consists of 6 blogs per page when the link is clicked from the navbar.
 Each Blog card has a link via the title to the detail blog post.
 The name of the author, the number of likes and comments are on the index page of the blog.

 ![blog all posts](https://res.cloudinary.com/dzesjeplp/image/upload/v1733401931/postindexwithlikedandunlikedheart_dnvnb0.png)

 On the detail page of each blog post, the user is invited to leave a comment, but can only do that if they are registered.
 Registered users can write, edit and delete thier comments.
 They can also like and unlike the post.

 ![detail blog post](https://res.cloudinary.com/dzesjeplp/image/upload/v1733401930/postdetailview_sergjr.png)

+Registered users can write a post for the blog.
+When they click the account icon on the navbar, a dropdown menu appears with thier profile and an Add a post link.
+Once clicked a form appears where they can write thier text using summernote for a good UX experience, add images and submit the post.
+In thier profile section under the tab my-posts they can view all thier posts irrespective of publish status and edit and delete thier posts.

 ![Add a post](https://res.cloudinary.com/dzesjeplp/image/upload/v1733401928/addpost_pym7jv.png)